-The UK Radioactive Waste Inventory provides detailed information on radioactive wastes and material in the country.
-It is produced by the Department for Business, Energy and Industrial Strategy (BEIS) and the NDA.
+The UK Radioactive Waste and Materials Inventory (‘the Inventory’) provides detailed information on radioactive wastes and materials in the country.

 What is the Inventory and why do we have it?